 What is your fondest memory of RVC?
 "Walking into work here for the first time, nervous as ever, and leaving feeling like part of a family."

-Marty is a Sophomore studying Computer Science.
+Claudia is a Sophomore studying Business Law.

 Are you excited about being a student at Rock Valley College?
 Do you have an interest in reaching out to prospective students and sharing your experiences with them?
 If so, you just might have what it takes to become a Student Ambassador!